guoyu07/skynet-6/README.md

 If you are anywhere else you can use this link > https://www.skynetgames.net

+If you want to get the most recent updates go here > https://twitter.com/ReallySkynet

 <--------------------------------------------------------------------->

 If you need a game (you don't, you just want it) contact me somehow and I'll make sure to do my best to get it up.